-How many times did you come home from a stressful day of work, or experience a stressful situation throughout the day and come home to tell your partner how you felt and they responded by saying “I am sorry, that stinks, or you should have done this instead of that”.
+How many times have you come home from a stressful day of work or experienced a stressful situation throughout the day and come home to tell your partner how you felt and they responded by saying, “I am sorry, that stinks, or you should have done this instead of that.”

-In these moments I am sure you did not feel supported by your spouse and rather felt alone or judged.
+In these moments, you likely did not feel supported by your spouse and instead felt alone or judged.

 Many couples do not effectively show emotional validation.
 They do not understand how to validate someone’s feelings.